JHoffmann12/PHANGSDustFill/README.md

-# PHILPHANGS: Filament Identofication Pipeline
+# PHILPHANGS: Filament Identification Pipeline

 Associated Paper: Coming Soon!

 ### Setup

 FilPHANGS is an extensive pipeleine that relies on the filament identification algorithm SOAX.
 The first step is to download the SOAX batch file, found here: https://www.lehigh.edu/~div206/soax/downloads.html.
-It is currently available for Windows and Mac OS High Sierrra, but is actively being adapted to run on newer macs.
+It is currently available for Windows and Mac OS High Sierrra, but is actively being adapted to run on newer mac OS.
 After SOAX is installed, Julia will also need to be installed in order to use the cloud clean source removal: https://github.com/andrew-saydjari/CloudClean.jl.
 You do not need to install this repository, only Julia.
 Julia can be downloaded from this page: https://julialang.org/downloads/.

 After SOAX and Julia are downloaded, clone the repository and set up a FilPHANGS virtual environment using Conda.
 In this virtual environment, type
 ``` pip install -r requirements.txt ``` in terminal to automatically install required libraries.